nonebula/Console-Finances/README.md

 ## Credits

 The project was completed independently but built off the source code from: edX Boot Camps LLC.
-I worked with my tutor, Juan Delgado, to identify issues and to format my code effectively.
-We also discussed how effective use of flexboxes has made my work more efficient.

-In producing this webpage, I utilized a range of tutorials from W3 Schools and referred to several posts on Stack Overflow.
+I worked with a friend, Sam Millar, to explore the fundamentals of Javascript and clarify my work.
+I also worked through the modules on Codecademy to better develop my understanding to enable me to solve these challenges.
+In producing this webpage, I also utilized a range of tutorials from W3 Schools and referred to multiple posts on Stack Overflow.

 ## License